automvc/bee/README.md

 Create the table and init the data by run the bee.sql file(it is mysql sql script).

 ## 3. Update the database configuration in bee.properties if need
+If no the bee.properties file, you can create it by yourself.

 bee.db.driverName = com.mysql.jdbc.Driver
 bee.db.url =jdbc:mysql://localhost:3306/bee?characterEncoding=UTF-8